TEWH/Ventilator-Splitter/README.md

 ![Ventilator Schematic](https://github.com/TEWH/Ventilator-Splitter/blob/master/Images/Ventilator%20Schematic.PNG)

-Put in CAD Designs here  - Annie
+Put in CAD Designs here

 In this CAD representation, the box represents the ventilator, and one of the pipes coming out is the outflow of air from the ventilator, while the other is the inflow of air.
 There are t-tubes to separate the flow of air out of the ventilator and into the ventilator from each patient.
 In addition, there are ball valves acting as the PIP/PEEP valves for each patient, all connected to their own servo motor.
 There are also absolute pressure sensors (represented by the rectangles on the pipes).
 These pressure readings are repeatedly sampled and checked to verify that they are at the appropriate threshold.
 The Arduinos (not pictured in this CAD file) would be connected to the servos as well as the pressure sensors, so that if the pressure is not at the desired level, the servo would turn the ball valve the appropriate amount to adjust.
 At the end of the pipes, there is the spirometer, represented by the vertical cylinder.
 This has a differential pressure sensor which would be connected to the Arduino for the respective patient.
 Both the spirometer and the PIP/PEEP valves would be connected to the alarm system (consisting of a buzzer and an LCD screen) as well as the bluetooth module which connects to the app.
 There are also one way check valves that are incorporated to prevent contamination between patients, and it is also where filters would be added in the actual design.